Does the Loch Ness Monster really exist?

 History

 A picture from the thirties shows an indistinct figure with a slender neck.
 The picture reminds me of a Brontosaurus with its long neck.
-From his body is not visible in the photo.
+Its body is not visible in the photo.
 However, the recording is so unclear that the being depicted on it could be anything.
-Even St. Columba, an Irish monk who was Christianizing the Picts in and around Inverness, is said to have saved a man from the Loch Ness monster.
+Even St. Columba, an Irish monk who was christianizing the Picts in and around Inverness, is said to have saved a man from the Loch Ness monster.
 That, at least, tells us Cameron, our city guide in Inverness, with a wink in his eyes.

 Two days at Loch Ness